Perivel/solid-pod/packages/pod/README.md

 ```
 Notice that the only change we made to our `index.ts` file is we change SolidJS' `render()` call to Solid Pod's `runApp()` call.

 At its most simplest form, this is all we need to do.
-We can now run the application by running `pod start` at the root of our project directory.
+We can now run the application by running `solid-pod start` at the root of our project directory.
 This will run our application in SSR mode.

 ## Helper Primitives
 Solid Pod comes with some pre-built primitives to give you access to different pieces of information.